If you’re like many small and mid-sized law firms, you’ve at least thought about developing a marketing plan for your law firm.

 To help you get up and running with a marketing plan for your law firm sooner, we’ve developed a sample you can use.

 About the Author: Dennis Dimka Dennis Dimka is the CEO and founder of Uptime Legal Systems, North America's leading provider of technology, cloud and marketing services to law firms.
-Dennis is the author of Law Practice as a Service: How and Why to Move Your Law Firm to the Cloud, and was an Ernst & Young Entrepreneur of the Year finalist in 2016.
-Follow Dennis on LinkedIn.
+Under Dennis’ leadership, Uptime Legal has grown organically and through acquisitions to become the nationally-recognized legal technology company it is today.
+Uptime Legal continues to innovate and disrupt the legal technology space, and has been named to the Inc. 5000 list of fastest-growing private for the past six consecutive years.
+Dennis was also an Ernst & Young Entrepreneur of the Year finalist.

 Want More Legal Technology and Law Practice Management Tips?
 Join Our Mailing List